Vision: Cultivating Prospective Pastoral Imagination

 Imagining the future requires collaborative effort.
 Over the course of two years, collaboration will happen with the support of teachers and mentors from the church and civic sector that will share their experience and expertise with you.
 It will also happen through monthly programs, an annual retreat, and additional presentations throughout the city.
 The goal is to share your experience of teaching, learning, and imagining a vision in your congregation with the next generation of ecclesial prospectors.

 Thinking ahead often generates unexpected opportunities, but it can also produce setbacks and failure.
 There are opportunities to learn from both.
-If you are in your 5th - 12th year of ministry and are within communiting distance of New York City, please complete our online application.
-And please be in touch with any questions by emailing us at email@example.com
+If you are in your 5th - 12th year of ministry and are within communiting distance of New York City, please complete our online application, when it goes live again.
+And please be in touch with any questions by emailing us at firstname.lastname@example.org

 President, Union Theological Seminary and Program Director, Vision: Cultivating Prospective Pastoral Imagination